2025–26 Premier League: Developments

-This is the first full season with semi-automated offside technology in use, following its introduction during the previous season on 12 April 2025.
+This was the first full season with semi-automated offside technology in use, following its introduction during the previous season on 12 April 2025.

 Puma also replaced Nike as the official match ball supplier, ending a 25-year partnership between the Premier League and Nike, from the 2000–01 season to the 2024–25 season.
+Ref-cam technology also appeared in selected matches during its opening round with a view to making the new technology a permanent feature of live TV games for the rest of the season.